Introduction and recent developments

 Committee of creditors

-The IRP has to constitute a committee of creditors after collation of all the claims received against the corporate debtor, and determination of the financial position of the corporate debtor.
+The IRP has to constitute a committee of creditors after collation of all the claims received against the corporate debtor and determination of the financial position of the corporate debtor.
 The formation of the creditor committee is designed to facilitate active creditor participation in the insolvency proceedings.
-The committee of creditors comprises of all the financial creditors of the corporate debtor.
+The committee of creditors comprises all the financial creditors of the corporate debtor.
 However, a related party to whom a corporate debtor owes a financial debt does not have any right of representation, participation or voting in a meeting of the committee of creditors.
 The suspended board of directors and operational creditors, having 10 per cent of the aggregate of admitted claim, are entitled to attend meetings of the committee of creditors but do not have voting rights.

 Powers of committee of creditors